 - Statistics (in development)

-The formal Physics Course lectures are given 2 days a week 7:00 AM - 8:00 AM in the department’s Conference Room.
+The formal Physics Course lectures are given 2 days a week 7 to 8 a.m. in the department’s Conference Room.
 The Physics Course utilizes the textbook by Faiz Khan, Radiation Therapy Physics, 4th Edition, published by Williams and Wilkins.
 It is supplemented by handouts provided by the lecturer.
 All lectures are posted on our share drive.
 Homework is assigned and reviewed at assigned sessions; mid-term and final exams (RAPHEX) are given.

-The formal Radiation Biology Course utilizes the textbook by Eric Hall, Radiation Biology for the Radiologist, 4th Edition, published by J.P.
+The formal Radiation Biology Course is based on the 2015 ASTRO syllabus and utilizes the textbook by Eric Hall, Radiation Biology for the Radiologist, 4th Edition, published by J.P.
 Lippincott.
 It is supplemented by handouts provided by the lecturer.
 Physics residents must pass a final exam for this course to complete their residency training program.

 The Clinical Didactic Lecture series is conducted every Monday and Wednesday morning 8:00 - 9:00 A.M.
 The topics are designed to essentially cover over a 2-year period the material found in the textbook by Perez and Brady, Principles and Practice of Radiation Oncology, 5th edition, published by J.P.
 Lippincott.
 A list of the lectures given is maintained by the department.